How To Prune Perennial Plants

 At any time during the warm season it is okay to cut back dead or ugly foliage.

 Use the Search feature at the top of every page of this website to find any specific plant.
-Once at the Plant File for that plant you will often find specific pruning instruction.
+Once at the Plant File for that plant you will often find specific pruning instructions.

 Winterizing Your Perennial Garden